CurlyRivera/blockchain-audit-trail-heart-disease-ml/README.md

 - `0` = no heart disease
 - `1` = heart disease present

 The dataset is used to train and evaluate heart disease risk prediction models.
-Each dataset version will also be recorded in the blockchain-inspired audit trail using a dataset hash to support reproducibility, transparency, and tamper-evident model history.
+Each dataset version is also recorded in the blockchain-inspired audit trail using a dataset hash to support reproducibility, transparency, and tamper-evident model history.

 Dataset source: UCI Machine Learning Repository - Heart Disease Dataset.